EMILY ABT – WRITER/DIRECTOR/PRODUCER/CINEMATOGRAPHER

 Abt's first feature documentary “Take It From Me” (PBS’s POV series) was created when she was a 23 year-old caseworker in New York City.
 She then went on to receive her MFA in film directing from Columbia University and was awarded a Fulbright fellowship to make her thesis film.
 “All of Us”, Abt's second documentary feature, was Showtime's World AIDs Day film.
 Abt’s third documentary feature, “Daddy Don’t Go”, is currently airing on the Starz network.
 The film is executive produced by the actors Omar Epps and Malik Yoba and has screened at over 35 festivals, winning eight “Best Documentary” awards.

-Abt is also an award-winning screenwriting who was hired by media mogul Troy Carter to adapt the hood-lit classic and NYT bestseller "True to the Game" for the screen.
-Her current fiction feature project is "Audrey's Run" which won the Athena Award for scripts featuring outstanding female protagonists.
+Abt is also an award-winning screenwriter who was hired by media mogul Troy Carter to adapt the hood-lit classic and NYT bestseller "True to the Game" for the screen.
+Her current fiction feature project is "Thirsty" which won the Athena Award for scripts featuring outstanding female protagonists.
 Jurnee Smollett, Pablo Shreiber and Lili Taylor are attached to star; Paul Schnee is casting and ICM is packaging the film.

-Abt was a Brooklyn based filmmaker for 19 years who moved to the Bay area in 2016 with her husband (UC Berkeley Professor Shamik Dasgupta) and their two daughters.
-She recently directed and operated 2nd Camera on a new documentary feature for the Showtime Network entitled "Beyond the Opposite Sex" about two transgender people living in rural America.
-It will premiere on the network in March 2018.
+Abt was a Brooklyn based filmmaker for 20 years who moved to the Bay area in 2016 with her husband (UC Berkeley Professor Shamik Dasgupta) and their two daughters.
+She was recently tapped by Showtime to direct the documentary feature "Beyond the Opposite Sex" about two transgender people living in rural America.
+It premiered on the network in March 2018.